• Skip to primary navigation

 Steering angle and torque

-Some steer-by-wire systems use frictionless inductive angle sensors, which are compact assemblies that can be integrated into the steering mechanism.
+Some steer-by-wire systems use frictionless inductive angle sensors, compact assemblies that can be integrated into the steering mechanism.
 These sensors measure torque and angle.
 The torque measures the force needed to turn the steering wheel, which varies based on driving speed, steering angle, and other factors.

 In addition, the sensor enables the steering wheel to provide feedback to the driver through dynamic steering force requirements.